-The reason that vaping is thought to be addictive is due to the fact that most e-liquids contain nicotine.
-Nicotine is the same stimulant that can be found in cigarettes and is a key contributor to cigarette addiction.
+Most e-liquids contain nicotine which is why vaping is thought to be addictive.
+Nicotine is the same stimulant that can be found in cigarettes.
+It is a key contributor to cigarette addiction.

-Nicotine encourages the release of dopamine in your brain, which causes light-headedness and a mild tingling sensation in your body, known as a ‘nicotine rush’.
-Whilst this feeling is short-lived (and will eventually cease altogether), your brain becomes used to the alteration of chemicals and begins to crave it.
-This is one of the main reasons that some people enjoy tobacco smoking and become addicted to it.
+Nicotine encourages the release of dopamine in your brain.
+The dopamine causes light-headedness and a mild tingling sensation in your body, known as a ‘nicotine rush’.
+This feeling is short-lived (and will eventually cease altogether).
+Your brain becomes used to the alteration of chemicals and begins to crave it.
+One of the main reasons that some people enjoy tobacco smoking and become addicted to it.

-However, nicotine in itself is not as harmful as you might think.
-Despite the fact that overwhelming numbers of people still believe that nicotine is harmful, many health authorities including the Royal Society for Public Health compare the risks of nicotine with that of caffeine.
+Nicotine in itself is not as harmful as you might think.
+Overwhelming numbers of people still believe that nicotine is harmful.
+Health authorities including the Royal Society for Public Health compare the risks of nicotine with that of caffeine.
 It is the other chemicals that are present in cigarettes that are life-threatening, such as tar, carbon monoxide and arsenic.

-Smoking is one of the biggest causes of death and illness in the UK - over 78,000 people die each year from smoking-related illnesses and even more endure a low-quality of life.
-If you compare this with the relative harm of nicotine, we know that vaping is the best option for any smoker looking to quit.
+Smoking is one of the biggest causes of death and illness in the UK.
+Over 78,000 people die each year from smoking-related illnesses and even more endure a low-quality of life.
+Compare this with the relative harm of nicotine.
+We know that vaping is the best option for any smoker looking to quit.